asyncomatic/.github/profile/README.md

 </pre>
 &nbsp;

-Execution time for a single test?
-Slightly more than 30 seconds (as before).
+Let's compare some execution times to our previous (synchronous) approach:

+- single test: roughly 30 seconds (same as before)
-Execution time for a suite of 1000 similar scenarios?
-Slightly more than 30 seconds (an exaggeration, but meant to draws attention to the fact that at no point in time during execution of the entire suite does the executor need to sleep).

-Total savings in execution time?
-1000 * 30 seconds!
+- 1000 iterations: only slightly more than 30 seconds!

+Somewhat of an exaggeration, but meant to draw attention to the fact that at no point in time during execution of the entire suite of 1000 tests does the worker need to sleep, resulting in a reduction in execution time of roughly 1000 * 30 seconds!

 &nbsp;